cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sinks/batch/database.rst

 .. rubric:: Use Case

 This sink is used whenever you need to write to a database table.
-For example, suppose you periodically build a machine learned recommendation model for products on your online store.
+Suppose you periodically build a recommendation model for products on your online store.
 The model is stored in a FileSet and you want to export the contents of the FileSet to a database table where it can be served to your users.

 .. rubric:: Properties

 **tableName:** Name of the table to export to.

-**columns:** Comma-separated list of columns to export to the specified table.
+**columns:** Comma-separated list of columns in the specified table to export to.

 **connectionString:** JDBC connection string including database name.

-**user:** User identity for connecting to the specified database as.
+**user:** User identity for connecting to the specified database.
 Required for databases that need authentication.
 Optional for databases that do not require authentication.

 **password:** Password to use to connect to the specified database.
 Required for databases